publish in 30 Seconds

 Word Origin

-Original meaning: To make public
+Original meaning: To make known to the public; to declare.

 Cultural Context